wrapperband/FeathercoinWalletGuide/README.md

 ***What is Advanced Checkpointing?***

 Advanced Checkpointing allows Feathercoin to send out checkpoints without having to release a new version Feathercoin software.
 This works by having ‘master nodes’ which checkpoints each block it sees on the network protecting it from specifically from being double spent.
-Commited on the 6th November 2013 in it has been successful in both aims to automate "Developer" approved checkpoints and prevent "double spends".
+Committed on the 6th November 2013 in it has been successful in both aims to automate "Developer" approved checkpoints and prevent "double spends".

 The ACP system checkpoints the Feathercoin blockchain every 5 blocks.
 ACP does not dictate the blockchain, it provides checkpoints and helps prevent double spends, if the checkpoint is on a short branch it will be rejected.